Red Empress African Cichlid

 African cichlids have a hierarchy, meaning that 1 fish will be your tank boss.
 He’ll be the guy that chases everybody around, but nobody chases him.

 This is normal in an African Cichlid tank.
-Every one under the boss will be fighting for their own position.
-There will be a number 2, and 3 and so on in order.
+Everyone under the boss will be fighting for their own position.
+There will be a number 2, 3, and so on in order.
 You’ll notice 1 fish gets chased by everybody and that fish is usually hiding or keeping to himself, that’s the bottom of the totem poll.
 But don’t worry, once this hierarchy is established and everyone knows their place things will settle down….that is, until you add new fish…Which brings me to number 4

 Number 4 – Adding new fish